 Recorded in the beautiful Meelick Friary nestled next to the River Shannon in Eyrecourt, Co.
 Galway, Cancion de Amor by Eleanor Shanley and John Feeley is now on release.
-“The album’s release was a magical way to round off 2020, a challenging year for us all”, said Eleanor.
+“Completing the album and its subsequent release in December 2020 was a very fulfilling and positive outcome from a year we mostly spent in lockdown”, said Eleanor.
 She continued, “Trying to release an album during a pandemic is a challenge, but a good challenge.
 We adjusted and feel very privileged to have been able to see it through.”

 Brendan Graham says, “I am very excited about this, my first recording by Eleanor, whom I’ve long admired and in tandem with the brilliant John Feeley, whom I know from my youth in Ballinasloe.”